 Let’s quickly dispense with the details, those hobgoblins of formality, so we can spend our love and energy on the brittle, sublimely elegiac music that’s gently capsizing my heart as I begin this review.
 Christian Kjellvander, though Sweden-born, grew up in Seattle.
 At some point in the 90’s, due to the lure of a siren’s bidding or for more prosaic reasons, he returned to his natal home where in fairly short order he formed Loosegoats, an Americana band in a far-off land that, with no small thanks to the honeyed voice at its core, became Sweden’s answer to Uncle Tupelo only much more successful.
 When that band splintered at the turn of the century, Kjellvander formed a band called Song of the Soil with older brother Gustav, a partnership cut tragically short by the latter’s passing in 2011.
 In the wake of the of that unthinkable the Loosegoats were reborn and, most saliently for our purposes here, a string of solo albums that had begun in 2002 continued to materialize, of which A Village: Natural Light – released Oct.
 14th on Tapete – is the sixth.
-And while that title, relative to record’s contents, makes great contextual sense, the fact is, compared to the luminously wounded nature of the works it’s meant to represent, it rather pales in its plainness.
+And while that title, relative to the record’s contents, makes great contextual sense, the fact is, compared to the luminously wounded nature of the works it’s meant to represent, it rather pales in its plainness.
 That, notably and by some margin, is as close as we can come to registering complaint.
 The rest, the gist, leaves us breathless, as if we’ve spent a dusky afternoon chasing after some chimera of the ecstatic, hoping we catch it before darkness falls.

 The nine narratives on A Village: Natural Light, evocative and direct, shaded at times toward the allegorical, have the visceral intensity of Cormac McCarthy minus the violence.
 The tension here isn’t apocalyptic, it’s emotional, but regardless just as unsparing.
 The hurt, the heartbreak, the despite-it-all faith and belief frayed at the edges, all that’s here but comes expressed inside what we’re choosing to call sharply-drawn shrouds, a turn of phrase that points to the conundrum at the heart of things and c’mon, let’s face it, there’s always a conundrum at the heart of things.
 As for the music, the exact nature of what you can expect to hear, yeah, let’s get to that.